WYO131

 Mile 20- Aid Station

 Hudson, WY.
-This is a lightly stocked aid station.
+This is a fully stocked aid station.
 Water and drink mix will be available.
 Crew members can meet you at this location.
 Riders may drop off lights/jackets other gear etc. Bathroom available.

 8am Cut-off time